July 28, 2011

 4. Serve warm with a green salad, or steamed green vegetables, such as green beans or broccoli.

 (Adapted from Vegan Italiano by Donna Klein)

-2 cubes vegetable broth
+2 Maggi cubes (or vegetable stock cubes)

-Gabriela Duhart, HSI consultant, Mexico
+Gabriela Duhart, Consultant, Mexico

 "Vegetarian eating can be quite easy in Mexico, even if it appears otherwise.
 Most restaurants have dishes that do not include meat or that can be prepared without it.
 Even though there are many dishes with cheese, there is usually also a way of preparing them without any dairy products.
 We are lucky to have many fresh vegetables and nutritious vegan foods such as cactus leaf, mushrooms, nuts, and beans."

 Tostadas (Fried or toasted tortillas with beans and veggie toppings)

 seasoned tofu (firm)